RafaelBarbieru/slinks/README.md

 ### How to: set up

--   Clone the repository with `git clone [TODO: add repository URL]`.
 -   Set up the `.env` file by using the `.env.template` file and asking the person in charge the secret variables' values.
 -   Install dependencies with `composer install`.
 -   Migrate the database with `php artisan migrate`.